DanielSteele1/Orbit-Kanban-board-application/README.md

 - Abillity to switch from a Kanban board (like trello) to a masonry layout (like Google Keep).
 - One click copy feature on every task
 - Search for boards by board name
+- Abillity to add notes as well as just lists.

 ## 🛠 Technologies Used (so far)